RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 ```

-### Run Training and Inference on Kaggle's cats and dogs dataset using Vit Transformer model.
+### Run Training and Inference on Kaggle cats and dogs dataset using Vit Transformer model
 ```bash
 # Training
 # If installed using dev mode, run infer with experiment/cat_dog_infer.yaml using